EHS management system

 The Board Committee on Directors and Corporate Governance (CDCG) has responsibility for oversight of social and public policy.
 The CDCG members are all independent directors.
 The CDCG charter enumerates the responsibility as considering matters relating to corporate social responsibility and public policy as a global corporate citizen.
 EHS and sustainability strategy are included within this scope.
 The CDCG determines the qualifications and expertise for Board membership and oversees performance.

 To most efficiently meet EHS goals, objectives and expectations, we have clearly defined the responsibilities of corporate and facility-level management and EHS professionals, enabling us to meet internal EHS goals, objectives and expectations, and comply with EHS regulations.
-The Global Head and Vice President, EHS & Sustainability (CEHSS) establishes an effective system to develop policies, directives and guidance.
+The global head and vice president, EHS & Sustainability (CEHSS) establishes an effective system to develop policies, directives and guidance.
 Internal documents include expectations for employees, contractors, suppliers and management.
 Our EHS Policy sets forth our commitment to conduct our business in a safe and environmentally sustainable manner.
-This policy was approved and signed by Lamberto Andreotti, Chief Executive Officer on August 4, 2010.
+This policy was approved and signed by our CEO on August 4, 2010.
 Our EHS directives contain detailed information for our facilities and functional business areas.
-They address our EHS Management System and form the basis of our EHS requirements worldwide.
+They address our EHS management system and form the basis of our EHS requirements worldwide.
 The directives may exceed local regulations.

 We use a combination of key performance indicators, EHS metrics and goals to drive improvement, and publish global EHS performance results to inform stakeholders of our commitment and progress.